+'''

+aiochan.channel.tick_tock (seconds, start_at=None, loop=None)

+'''

-aiochan.channel.tick\tock (seconds, start\at=None, loop=None) Returns a channel that gives out values every seconds.
+Returns a channel that gives out values every seconds.

-The channel contains tuples, in which the first elements are numbers from 1, counting how many ticks have been passed, and the second elements are the times at which the elements are generated.
+The channel contains numbers from 1, counting how many ticks have been passed.

-- start\at if None, the first tick occurs seconds later.
+- start_at if None, the first tick occurs seconds later.
 If given, the first tick occurs at the given time (in float). - seconds time interval of the ticks - loop you can optionally specify the loop on which the returned channel is intended to be used.